michodgs25/myfirstNODEJSfile/README.md

 ### Purpose

-The purpose of this repository is to explore node.JS capabilities.
+The purpose of this repository is to explore node.JS capabilities in conjunction with JSON and NPM.